tushar-sharma/tushar-sharma.github.io/_posts/2021-10-01-dear-vishi-snoring.md

 author: Tushar Sharma
 ---

-<p>I was an intern working in <a href="https://en.wikipedia.org/wiki/Upstate_New_York" target="_blank">Upstate New York</a>.
+I was an intern working in <a href="https://en.wikipedia.org/wiki/Upstate_New_York" target="_blank">Upstate New York</a>.
 Public transport required hopping multiple trains & buses and was woefully tedious.
 I found some other interns who were willing to split the fare with me for Uber.
 Even a ride in Uber consumed more than two hours.
 Occasionally I used to steal a quick nap.
 After a siesta of a few hours, I had always woken up with a gaggle of laughter.
 My peers often pulled my leg, "You were snoring like a pig".
-However, I dismissed my faux pas as just a mere nuisance.</p>
+However, I dismissed my faux pas as just a mere nuisance.<!-- truncate_here -->

-Recently I was listening to a clubhouse talk about snoring<sup><a href='#fn:1' rel='footnote'>1</a></sup>.
-I always believed that snoring was innocuous.
-However, I learned that snoring might be a symptom of a disorder like sleep apnea.
-Since most of us snore or are more likely to snore in the later part of our lives, it would be prudent to delve deeper into the understanding of snoring.<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 {% include embed-audio.html src="/sounds/2021-10-01-dear-vishi-snoring.mp3" %}<br>